 WCLAC has Board of Directors which is elected each year by members of WCLAC’s General Assembly, which meets on a regular basis.

-· Documentation and Advocacy Unit
+· Advocacy Unit

-· Service Unit
+· Service and Social Empowerment Unit

 In addition, when undertaking major projects which extend WCLAC into new strategic areas, or which greatly expand WCLAC’s work in one area of implementation, WCLAC forms dedicated teams working on special projects.